-As a Columbia Law School student, you can build a network and bond with your extraordinary classmates through journals, organizations, and other opportunities offered both on and off campus.
+As a Columbia Law School student, you can build a network and bond with your extraordinary classmates through journals, organizations, and other opportunities offered both on and off-campus.

-The Law School is home to 14 law journals and the Jailhouse Lawyers Manual, many of which are leading scholarly publications in their fields.
+The Law School is home to 14 law journals and A Jailhouse Lawyers Manual, many of which are leading scholarly publications in their fields.
 Our 85-plus student organizations—ranging from the ACLU to the Columbia Real Estate Law Society, Yoga Club, and much more—reflect the diversity of our student body’s distinct backgrounds, interests, and experiences.

 Columbia Law School is home to 14 law journals, many of which are leading scholarly publications in their fields.
 Working on a law journal gives you the opportunity to hone your writing and editing skills, immerse yourself in top-quality scholarship, participate in American legal culture and tradition, and join a thriving micro-community within the Law School.

 If you have any questions regarding journal participation, contact Jennifer Braden, assistant director of counseling and student support.
 To learn more, review the Journal Day Handbook.

 Early Process (Not all journals participate in this process)